WICG/view-transitions/README.md

-Archived!!
-Work on this subject has moved to https://drafts.csswg.org/css-view-transitions-2/
+## Archived!! - Work on this has moved to https://drafts.csswg.org/css-view-transitions-2/

 # View Transitions